 Trinny or Susannah embarked on an Open University degree in Humanities around the age of forty, studying in between working and holding a family together unaided.
 The spam and soup can-hoarding, wartime rationing spirit and remote control-freakery served a purpose.

-She went on to be a schoolteacher specialising in dyslexia and autism and inner ear problems, helping children at various points on the spectrum for whom words and letters are silent animals changing shape, jumping around, and kicking up dust on the ground, refusing to give up accurate meanings and secrets – or just looking deceptively complex and over-imaginative.
+She went on to be a schoolteacher specialising in dyslexia and autism and inner ear problems, helping children at various points on the spectrum for whom words and letters are silent beasts changing shape, jumping around, and kicking up dust on the ground, refusing to give up secrets – or just looking deceptively complex and over-imaginative.

 In a word: stubborn…

 But she had a talent for friendship…tsk…

 If the Salieri of the art of womanhood liked trying it on, why couldn’t she?
 Why could she not add a bit of horizon, a bit of education, a new kind of role?
 Look a little bigger in a new outfit?
 Teach, or be taught to look at, herself a little differently?
 Make up a new story, with new people?
 Learn about Emil Nolde and Expressionism?
 Paint in oils?
 Instead of an eternal audience with one haughty bum sat on a seat so clueless as regards what to wear and what not to wear.

 Or, by having her own life, outside of a social, emotional, cultural and intellectual basement closet, was she in danger of not being a real Woman?
 Or real mother?

 Or was Daddy the real Mummy we never had – forever left in the box and unwrapped?